 An excluded owner includes individual owners of real estate who are Canadian citizens or permanent residents and certain public corporations, which are Canadian incorporated companies listed on a designated stock exchange in Canada.

-However, the definition of “excluded owner” does not include private Canadian corporations, partnerships and trusts or wholly owned subsidiaries of public corporations who are “excluded owners”.
+However, the definition of “excluded owner” does not include private Canadian corporations, or wholly owned subsidiaries of public corporations who are “excluded owners”.
 While these entities may not be subject to the UHT, they will still be required to file an annual return even if they qualify for an exemption to the UHT.

 It should be noted that the owner is the registered titleholder of the property, and not the beneficial owner of the property.